Guidelines on the Use of Perfumes and Scented Products

 What can you do if you are sensitive to fragrance chemicals?

 • If you feel you can do so comfortably, approach the scented individual and let him/her know how you react to fragrances.
-Be specific about the types of physical reactions you have (e.g. asthma attacks, migraines, shortness of breath).
-Talk to the individual in a cordial and respectful manner.
-Ask for their understanding and cooperation.
+Be specific about the types of physical reactions you have (e.g. asthma attacks, migraines, shortness of breath, etc.).
+Ask the individual in a cordial and respectful manner for their understanding and cooperation.
 Many people are unaware of the potential health effects of fragrance chemicals.

-• Inform your supervisor or instructor of your sensitivities, your symptoms, and the types of exposures that improve or worsen these symptoms.
-Ask them to assist in finding a solution to your situation.
+• Inform your supervisor or instructor of your sensitivities, your symptoms, and the types of exposures that improve or worsen these symptoms and for their assistance in finding a solution to your situation.
 As an employee, you may ask your supervisor to discuss this matter with the individual involved or with the group of employees.
 As a student, you can ask your professor to discuss the issue with the class and ask for their cooperation in not using scented products.

 • Consult with your physician about your symptoms.